10 Best Flea Markets In Colombia

 They also sell handmade backpacks and other homemade textiles and crafts.
 You won’t leave hungry when you visit this market either.

-2. San Alejo Flea Market (Bogota, Columbia)
+2. San Alejo Flea Market (Bogota, Colombia)

-The San Alejo Flea Market (Mercado de las Pulgas de San Alejo) offers one of the best opportunities I found second to the Indigenous Market.
+The San Alejo Flea Market (Mercado de las Pulgas de San Alejo) offers one of the best opportunities I found, second to the Indigenous Market.

 It is located east of the Hotel San Francisco and almost right next to the Bogota Planetarium & Cultural Center to the west.